samus42/tkk/relayrace.md

 ### What can go wrong
 #### Brand does not transfer
 Of course it's a because of a glitch, not because you were busy tracking down a wandering add and stepped to the edge of the bubble.
 Seriously though, it appears you can be in the bubble, but still not get the brand if you're a certain distance away.
-Hence why you should stand very closely.
+Hence why you should stand very close together.
 But if it doesn't transfer, you can recover!
 Make sure your person who is in the center knows what's going on so they stay at the entryway since it's going to take 10 seconds to appear or so.
 During this time, make sure that balcony knight is dead then hide as best you can from the adds to keep your health as high as possible.
 If you're carrying a sword, start blocking.
-As your head drops past half-red, take off, at this time the orb should have appeared and your partner is sprinting towards you.
+As your health drops past half-red, take off, at this time the orb should have appeared and your partner is sprinting towards you.
 You can afford to be off the plate for a couple of seconds.
 If you've been talking, everyone knows what's going on and will not freak out if their screen starts going red.

 If the orb appeared and your partner is **not** sprinting towards you.
-Make sure to melee him in the face before you wipe.
+Make sure to punch him in the face before you wipe.

 #### Someone died
 This happens, and this is probably the most unforgiving place for it to occur.
 You can still swear at them though.
 First off is you want to see how much further you have to go.
 If you only have a couple of rounds left, suck it up and start talking with your partner about dealing with the delayed transfer.
 Once the person leaves the plate for the middle they will **not** be able to get back in time.
 So get ready.
 Don't linger in the center, as soon as your Deathsinger's Power is done, see if you can prove me wrong by sprinting back.
 Otherwise set up shop where the orb appears and start killing any adds you can see.
-You can probably do 3 rounds of this before you succumb if you're really good.
+You can probably do 3 rounds of this before you succumb to the poison if you're really good.

 If you pull it off, you are allowed to brag about it for the rest of the week.